Youth is a state of mind as well as body, stay young with Vitamin B12.

 B12 is also important in the production of Melatonin which is an essential hormone that regulates many other hormones and controls our sleep and waking patterns.

-“John and I, combined, have over 36 years experience as vegans, and a lifetime interest in health… we do our own research and so should you.
+“John and I, combined, have 40 years experience as vegans, and a lifetime interest in health… we do our own research and so should you.
 We are NOT ‘certified’ health professionals”

 Benefits of Vitamin B12